leobudima/elogii-blog/content/what-is-driver-tracking-how-it-helps-your-business.md

 #### Telematics Systems

-**Telematics** solutions are systems that use GPS technology and on-board diagnostics (OBD) to track vehicles.
+**Telematics** solutions are systems that use GPS technology and onboard diagnostics (OBD) to track vehicles.
 Known as GPS vehicle tracking, telematics systems record information and send data via cellular networks.
-The on-board telematics device is commonly referred to as _a black box_.
+The onboard telematics device is commonly referred to as _a black box_.

-The telematics device has several key components, such as a GPS receiver, accelometer, and an interface.
+The telematics device has several key components, such as a GPS receiver, accelerometer, and interface.
 This enables you to track vehicle location, speed, and engine performance.

 The biggest problem with telematics is its cost.